Skip to main content

 Correlation measures how closely two investments move in relation to each other, ranging from +1 (move together perfectly) to -1 (move in opposite directions).See full definition of Diversification

-While correlation and diversification are related concepts, they serve different purposes in the world of ETF investing.
+While correlation and diversification are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Diversification